-Application and eligibility guidance for the Food and Drink Collaborative Innovation Fund - a bi-annual competition for groups of businesses within Scotland's food and drink supply chain.
+Application and eligibility guidance for the Food and Drink Collaborative Innovation Fund - a fund for groups of businesses within Scotland's food and drink supply chain.

 Innovation is important to Scotland’s economy.
 To make innovation effective for Scottish businesses, Scotland Food & Drink, Scottish Enterprise and Highlands & Islands Enterprise brought together representatives from across industry, academia and the public sector.
 The group worked in partnership to develop the new Make Innovation Happen service.

-This led to the introduction of a new Food and Drink Collaborative Innovation Fund which is a bi annual run competition for groups of businesses within the food & drink supply chain.
+This led to the introduction of a new Food and Drink Collaborative Innovation Fund which is fund for groups of businesses within the food & drink supply chain.
 The aim is to encourage and support the adoption of an innovation culture in Scotland, improve performance and enhance global competitiveness.

 The core focus of the fund is exclusively around achieving an innovation outcome of scale, addressing a key food & drink opportunity or challenge in line with the objectives of the Scotland Food & Drink Strategy.